Project management – Timeliness objectives

 - Improve the planned value metric – The improved planned value measurement represents the total project budget multiplied by the percentage of completed project tasks.
 It is used during the project completion phase to determine the actual project spend versus the budget allocation.

 - Improve the Cost Performance Index – The Cost Performance Index (CPI) assists management to analyze the project’s cost efficiencies.
-Ergo, it measures the value of the completed work versus the physical amount spent.
+It measures the value of the completed work versus the physical amount spent.
 In other words, it specifies what the project has earned for each US dollar spent on the project.

 Project management – Work efficiency objectives